wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <pre style="color: silver; background: black;">sbatch fastq_dumps.sh</pre>

 It is advised that you familiarize yourself with the arguments for the Slurm scheduler.
 While it may seem as though running your commands locally will be more efficient due to the hassle of not initializing and writing scripts, do not fall for that trap!
 The capacity of the Slurm scheduler far exceeds the quickness of entering the commands locally.
+While the rest of this tutorial will not include the process of initializing and writing the Slurm arguments in a script in its coding, know that the Xanadu scripts in the cloned directory <i>do</i> contain the Slurm arguments.
+However, before running any cloned Xanadu script, you must "nano" and enter your appropriate email address!

 <b>local</b>
 <pre style="color: silver; background: black;">fastq-dump SRR1964642